Ofcom Spectrum Advisory Board (OSAB)

 Rosalind Singleton

-For the last six years Rosalind has been an active angel investor and mentor and has led several deals, focussing on tech businesses with a female founder.
+For the last seven years Rosalind has been an active angel investor and mentor and has led several deals, focussing on tech businesses with a female founder.
 She is a member of the Angel Academe Advisory Board.

 Peter Hadinger